≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-It may not totally stop the dividend payments but the company may only be able to maintain the same dividend rates at best as long as it produces mediocre results.
+This stagnant or declining profitability does not bode well for AB InBev’s dividend policy.
+Although it may not completely halt dividend payments, the company may only be able to maintain the same dividend rates at best, as long as it produces mediocre results.

 AB InBev’s Declining Margins